1.17 Responsible Action Protocol

 Does This Protocol Protect the Endangered Student From Sanctions?

 The RAP seeks to reduce an Assisting Student's concerns about calling for immediate emergency assistance by eliminating or lessening the University's conduct actions for Students involved in the situation.
 In situations where help is sought, a Student's decision to seek help will be considered favorably and will be considered in any decision to pursue possible conduct action.

 What Records are Kept Regarding Incidents Involving the Responsible Action Protocol?

 The Office of Student Responsibility and Community Standards (OSRCS) maintains Student disciplinary records.
 In accordance with the federal Family Educational Rights and Privacy Act (FERPA) and University Policy, in most circumstances, information from a Student's disciplinary record may only be shared with others when the Student has given consent to do so.
 If you act in accordance with the RAP and no conduct action is taken by the OSRCS, information about the incident in question will not be part of your Student disciplinary record.
 If you are a witness and your name is in the incident report involving another Student, your name will be redacted from that record prior to the record being shared unless the request is made via a subpoena.

 Is There a Limit to the Number of Times the Responsible Action Protocol Can Be Used?

 Students are always encouraged to look after and care for their friends and peers, and are expected to take responsible actions at all times.
-The OSRCS will inquire further if it appears a Student is abusing the RAP in order to avoid being held accountable for actions that are in violation of the Community Standards.
+The OSRCS will inquire if it appears a Student is abusing the RAP in order to avoid being held accountable for actions that are in violation of the Community Standards.
 In addition, a Student who demonstrates consistent and repeated patterns of such behavior may require further assessment and/or intervention.
 Failure to complete such referrals will be treated as a conduct matter.

 Will My Family Find Out?